KeithSloan/PressureClickBarometer/README.md

 **python /home/pi/PressureClickBarometer/LogSensor.py > /dev/null &**

-Its worth checking that readings are being logged i.e. file /var/ram/readings.csv exits and has reasonable values
+Its worth checking that readings are being logged i.e. file /var/ram/readings.csv exits and has reasonable values.

 I will add instructions to run on boot later